 BofA Finance has agreed to sell to BofAS, and BofAS has agreed to purchase from BofA Finance, the aggregate face amount of the offered notes specified on the front cover of this pricing supplement.
-BofAS will offer the notes to the public at the price to public set forth on the cover page of this pricing supplement.
+BofAS will offer the notes to the public at the price to public set forth on the cover page of this pricing supplement, and to certain unaffiliated securities dealers at such price less a concession not in excess of 2.00% of the face amount.